A clear plastic water bottle on a wooden surface with sunlight shadows, showing bottled water's portability.

 The water manufacturer may deliver contaminant-free bottled waters made from proper materials, store them accordingly, and ship them properly.
 Now, you must store it correctly to make it fresh and safe for drinking to make it last on its shelf life or longer.

-The sun's heat can make the chemicals of the bottle react to the water and make it toxic.
+The sun's heat can make the chemicals in the bottle react to the water and make it toxic.
 Store the water bottles in a clean place, just like in your pantry.
 Do it just as how you store other types of food in your house.

 Bacteria will not grow inside the bottle, especially if the temperature is low.
 In addition, the plastic won't leach if the bottle is cold.